Click Hijacking Explained: The Hidden Threat Draining Your Ad Budget

 Click hijacking works by tricking users into clicking on something they didn’t intend.
 A legitimate click, say, on a CTA or an ad, gets invisibly redirected.
 The user thinks they’re engaging with your site, but the interaction’s been hijacked.

-This sleight-of-hand is typically executed through malicious code, hidden elements, or infected apps.
+This sleight of hand is typically executed through malicious code, hidden elements, or infected apps.
 The result?
 Fraudsters collect the credit, and your budget foots the bill.

 Click Hijacking vs. Click Fraud: Key Differences